Lying along the sheltered shores of Geographe Bay, Busselton is a holiday resort town popular among Aussies and international visitors.

 At the end of the Busselton Jetty, you’ll find the Underwater Observatory.
 After 10 years of planning and fundraising, the observatory finally opened in 2003.

-Designed to accommodate up to 40 people at anytime, visitors will descend 8 metres beneath the waters; surface to view one of Australia’s most unique eco-tourism sites and its best artificial reef.
+The Underwater Observatory is designed to accommodate up to 40 people at anytime.
+Visitors will descend 8 metres beneath the waters surface to view one of Australia’s most unique eco-tourism sites and its best artificial reef.

 Through the eleven viewing windows, the 9.5-metre diameter observation chamber showcases over 300 individual species of fish, coral, sponges and invertebrates that live in this unique ecosystem.

 - Admission: $35 for adults, $20 for children

 READ MORE: Check out this post for all the great things to do in nearby Perth!